outmoded/hapijs.com/lib/tutorials/en_US/routing.md

 init();
 ```
-First we register the `vision` plugin and set up `server.views`.
-For more info on views, please see the [views tutorial](/tutorials/views).
+First, we configure our server.

-Next, we setup our route that return our custom 404 page.
+Next, we setup our route that return our custom 404 response.
 We use a wildcard, `*`, for the method, so it covers all available methods.
 Then, we use a very broad, generic path, `'/{any*}`.
 This will catch any route that our other routes do not.  hapi routes will go the the most specific path first, then get broader, till it finds a match.
 For example, `localhost:3000/login` will go to the `/login` route and not the `/{any*}` route.

-Lastly, we return a custom 404 page in our handler.
-Its best to create a custom 404 page so that the user knows that the request resource does not exists.
-The 404 page should also include a link back to the appropriate page, such as the home page.
-We then change the status code, `404`,  to match the html response status.
+Lastly, we return a custom 404 response in our handler, letting our users know that the resource they are asking for could not be found.